Neuroplasticity and rewiring your brain with Michael Merzenich

 Bill: [00:49:23] So I hope that the people listening and watching will look more into what it means to take something to heart and if it’s a positive thing that you take it to heart it’s going to enhance and accelerate you know good feelings and great times on the planet if you’re taking negative things to heart you’re going to potentially accelerate feeling of pain and other things so you want to make sure we take the right things to heart.

-DR Merzenich: [00:49:50] Absolutely.
+Michael Merzenich: [00:49:50] Absolutely.
 Absolutely.
-Why would you live your life in misery and why would you leave your life accepting in a sense that a downhill slide when you can continue to grow and be a better and stronger person.
+Why would you live your life in misery and why would you leave your life accepting in a sense that a downhill slide when you can continue to grow and be a better and stronger person?

-[00:50:30] So I strongly recommend a life of personal growth and self development and and with happy spirit.
+[00:50:30] So I strongly recommend a life of personal growth and self-development and with a happy spirit.
 I strongly recommend it.

 Bill: [00:50:40] Thank you so much for your time I really appreciate the opportunity to chat with you and learn from you directly.
 It’s just amazing the work they do.
 I really thank you for doing that work.

-DR Merzenich: [00:51:14] It’s Wonderful wonderful the se you again Bill and see that you’re going so well
+Michael Merzenich: [00:51:14] It’s Wonderful wonderful the see you again Bill and see that you’re going so well

 Bill: [00:51:41] Excellent say g’day to them for me.